 4) contact information for the nominee.

-Award finalists will be notified by December 1, 2012.
+Award finalists will be notified as soon as possible.
 Finalists must then submit an electronic version of the entire dissertation.
-The winner will be determined by early February and invited to the 2013 ASLCH annual meeting in London.
+The winner will be determined by early February and invited to the 2015 ASLCH annual meeting in Washington.
 ASLCH will pay travel and lodging costs.

 The Austin Sarat Award

-The Austin Sarat Award is given to a graduate student for a paper presented at the ASLCH annual conference that represents excellence in interdisciplinary thought, research and writing in the field of law, culture, and the humanities.
+We are pleased to announce the Austin Sarat Award, a prize that will be offered to a graduate student for a paper presented at the ASLCH annual conference.
+We are looking for papers that represent excellence in interdisciplinary thought, research and writing in the field of law, culture, and the humanities.
 Although presentation of the paper at the annual conference is required to be eligible, the award winner will be chosen based upon finished papers submitted after the annual conference.
-Further instructions regarding submissions for the Austin Sarat Award are forthcoming.

 James Boyd White Award